Lilypad-Tech/lilypad/DEVNET.md

 ### VM instance

 The VM should have a running Docker daemon and should be able to pull an image from the chosen container registry.
-These instructions asssume an Ubuntu image.
+These instructions assume an Ubuntu image.

 Create a virtual machine to execute the component.
 When creating the VM, attach an instance profile that gives it access to pull from an ECR registry.
 In our ops setup, we have a role named `LilypadService` that has the necessary permissions.